It was a dark and stormy night. A shot rang out. Someone screamed…, “Mom, we’re out of corn chips!”

 “I wrote them.
 You were drugged so that we wouldn’t be interrupted.
 I’ve got to get home before the moon is up.
 Enjoy your first transformation.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, SusieSmithWrite a Review